ShriekingNinja/SCS/README.md

 2. **Paste the full contents of `SCS_BOOTLOADER.md`** into any GPT interface (e.g., ChatGPT Custom GPTs, Claude, Gemini)

+3. **Attach** `SCS_FULL_PACKAGE.zip` in the same interface to complete memory load

-3. The system will initialize automatically, loading all modules and entry logic.
+4. The system will initialize automatically, loading all modules and entry logic

 > 🔒 Modules are read as source-of-truth, not simulated
 > ⚠️ `LANGUAGE_LOCK = English` is enforced unless overridden